 Stunning Homes.
 Life Saving Impact.

-For over forty-five years, some of the most distinctive North Shore homes have generously opened their doors to benefit the work of Rush University Medical Center.
+For the last 50 years, some of the most distinctive North Shore homes have generously opened their doors to benefit the work of Rush University Medical Center.

 The women of the board continue a proud tradition with their ongoing efforts to support the work of Rush University Medical Center.
-All proceeds from the Cooks' Tour 2019 will support the Rush Community Services Initiative Program (RCSIP) in under-resourced communities.
+All proceeds from the Cooks' Tour 2021 will support The Woman's Board Fund for Precision Oncology Research.

 "Never doubt that a small group of thoughtful committed citizens can change the world: indeed, it's the only thing that ever has." - Margaret Mead

 Contact The Cooks' Tour